Research Track Goals

 Medical Student Research Forum,

-held in Carmel, California—January of Phase II (students will receive funding
+held in Carmel, California—in late January/early February of Phase II (students will receive funding

 for travel and registration to the meeting) **See travel